kachark/mads/README.md

 #### Example

-See below for an example user-defined Scenario of a single Entity, with 2D Double Integrator dynamics, and driven by an LQR controller:
+See below for an example user-defined Scenario of a single Entity, with 2D Double Integrator dynamics, driven by an LQR controller:

 ```rust